aniketshedge/tds-project-2-quiz-answer-machine/README.md

 - run the service locally,
 - hook it up to the demo endpoint from the project brief,
 - and then deploy it to your own HTTPS endpoint for grading.

+---

+## 12. CI/CD and cleanup docs

+- `docs/cicd.md` – how to set up the NUC + GitHub Actions + Docker + Cloudflare Tunnel pipeline for this project.
+- `docs/cleanup.md` – how to completely tear down the runner, Docker resources, tunnel, and secrets after the project.